 Known for his landscapes and paintings of gardens, namely his own in Giverny, this landmark exhibition looks at Claude Monet’s more architecturally focused works.
 The first exhibition in over 20 years to purely present just Monet’s work in London, you’ll encounter his early depictions of Parisian bridges to his later Venetian vistas.
 Presented in three sections: ‘The Village and the Picturesque’, ‘The City and the Modern’, and ‘The Monument and the Mysterious’, Monet & Architecture explores how the French painter used buildings as a way to capture a rapidly changing society.

-The Credit Suisse Exhibition: Monet & Architecture is at the National Gallery from April 9 to July 29, 2018.
+The Credit Suisse Exhibition: Monet & Architecture is at the National Gallery until July 29, 2018.
 Ticketed.

 Rodin and the Art of Ancient Greece at the British Museum

 The British Museum’s ownership of the Parthenon sculptures might still be a delicate subject, but they’ve found a way to deflect this by looking at how the 19th-century French sculptor, Rodin, was inspired by the fifth-century BC sculptor, Pheidias.
 Rodin often travelled to London to sketch at the British Museum and find inspiration among its exceptional collection of antiquities, saying: ‘In my spare time, I simply haunt the British Museum.’
 So for the first time this April, Rodin’s sculptures will be displayed alongside the ancient Greek Parthenon sculptures, in particular the reclining female goddesses that are evoked in Rodin’s most famous work, The Kiss.

 Rodin and the Art of Ancient Greece is at the British Museum, Sainsbury Exhibitions Gallery, Great Russell Street, London, WC1B 3DG until July 29, 2018. £17, concessions available.